mazjap/SwiftNES/README.md

 ## License

 This project is released under the MIT License.
-See the `LICENSE` file for more information.
+Attribution, while not required, is appreciated.
+See the [LICENSE file](./LICENSE) for more information.

 ## Acknowledgments